Join our Patreon community for exclusive content.

 Some of this is a spin off from the general practice and work I do to remain up to date, but I haven’t really documented this before, now I’m going to help the patron community develop the skills for ongoing learning to improve their software testing.

-If you’re interested in improving your Software Testing and like the idea of regular prompt to material and ‘how to’ videos and explanation then this Patreon community could help.
+If you’re interested in improving your Software Testing and Development and like the idea of regular prompt to material and ‘how to’ videos and explanation then this Patreon community could help.

 And once you are part of the community you can help steer the content created making it add even more value to your learning and career.